 Eloise tried to hide the emotion that was always near the surface.
 “It’s a pretty day, and I just wanted to spend some time outdoors.”

 “I know what you mean.
 When I was in the hospital I really missed getting to be outside.
-My sister took care of Dexter for me because I couldn’t walk him or take care of him.”
+My sister took care of Dexter for me because I couldn’t walk him.”
 Molly paused and then said, “But it’s all over now.
 After they found out I had it, they had to do an operation.”
 Molly lowered her voice.
 “I couldn’t tell this to a man, but I can tell it to you.
 It was breast cancer, and I had a mast – a masta…” Molly hesitated.
 “The word is hard to remember.”